jiwonleeeeeee/custom-css-framework/README.md

 git clone https://github.com/your-username/custom-css-framework.git

 2. Install SASS:<br>
-Ensure you have Node.js and npm installed.
+Ensure you have Node.js and npm installed.<br>
-If not, download and install them from nodejs.org.
+If not, download and install them from nodejs.org.<br>
-Once Node.js is installed, install SASS by running the following command in terminal: npm install -g sass
+Once Node.js is installed, install SASS by running the following command in terminal:<br>
+npm install -g sass

 3. Compile SCSS to CSS:<br>